-Taxpayers can go online and print a copy of their tax bill.
-The 2019 school tax bills will be available Sept.
-3, 2019.
+Taxpayers can go online and print a copy of their 2021 tax bill.
 Taxpayers will also be able to check their payment status, which is updated within 24-48 hours of when the payment was made.

 General Brown CSD is asking families that have not submitted the annual Free and Reduced Price Lunch (FRPL) form for this year to do so to ensure qualified students will continue to receive meals in the fall of 2021.